 Accordingly particulars of contracts or arrangements with related parties referred toin Section 188(1) along with the justification for entering into such contract orarrangement in Form AOC-2 does not form a part of this report.

 26. NOMINATION AND REMUNERATION POLICY

 (1) (3) of section 178 of the Companies Act 2013.
-The Remuneration Policy is stated in the Corporate Governance Report and also annexed tothis report as Annexure A. The said policy alternatively can also be accessed on thewebsite of the Company at the following link:http://vrlgroup.in/investor_download/Nomination_Remuneration%20Policy.pdf
+The Remuneration Policy is annexedto this report as Annexure B. The said policy alternatively can also be accessed on thewebsite of the Company at the following link:http://vrlgroup.in/investor_download/Nomination_Remuneration%20Policy.pdf

 27. CODE OF CONDUCT

-The Board of Directors have approved a Code of Conduct which is applicable to themembers of the Board and specified employees in the course of day to day businessoperations of the Company.
-The Company believes in "Zero Tolerance" againstbribery corruption and unethical dealings / behavior in any form and the Board has laiddown directives to counter such acts.
-The code of conduct has also been placed on theCompany's website.
+The Board of Directors has approved a Code of Conduct which is applicable to theMembers of the Board and specified employees in the course of day to day businessoperations of the company.
+The Company believes in "Zero Tolerance" againstbribery corruption and unethical dealings / behavior in any form and the Board has laiddown certain directives to counter such acts.
+Such code of conduct has also been placed onthe Company's website.
 The Code lays down the standard procedure of business conduct whichis expected to be followed by the Directors and the designated employees in their businessdealings and in particular on matters relating to integrity in the work place in businesspractices and in dealing with stakeholders.
-The Code gives guidance on the expectedbehaviour from an employee in a given situation and the reporting structure.
+The Code gives guidance on the expectedbehavior from an employee in a given situation and the reporting structure.
 All the BoardMembers and the Senior Management personnel have confirmed compliance with the Code.Pursuant to SEBI (LODR) Regulations 2015 a confirmation from the Chairman and ManagingDirector regarding compliance with the

 28. VIGIL MECHANISM / WHISTLE BLOWER POLICY

-The Company has a Vigil Mechanism Policy to deal with instances of fraud andmismanagement if any.
+The Company has a Vigil Mechanism Policy in line with the provisions of Section 177(9)and Section 177(10) of the Companies Act 2013 to deal with instances of fraud andmismanagement if any.
 Staying true to our core values being committed to high standardsof Corporate Governance and stakeholder responsibility the said policy ensures thatstrict confidentiality is maintained in respect of whistle blowers whilst dealing withconcerns and also specified that no discrimination will be meted out to any person for agenuinely raised concern and also provides a direct access to the Chairman of the AuditCommittee.
 During the year under review none of the personnel have been denied access tothe Chairman of Audit Committee.

-The Vigil Mechanism policy is available on the website of the Company and can beaccessed at the following link. http://vrlgroup.in/investor_download/vigil_Mechanism.pdf
+The Vigil Mechanism policy is available on the website of the Company and can beaccessed at the following link. http://vrlgroup.in/investor_download/vigil_Mechanism.pdf.

 29. PREVENTION OF INSIDER TRADING

-The Company has adopted a Code of Internal Procedures and Conduct for Regulating Monitoring and Reportingof Trading by Insiders with a view to regulate trading insecurities by the Directors andcertain designated employees of the Company.
-The Code requires pre-clearance for dealingin the Company's shares and prohibits the purchase or sale of Company shares by theDirectors and designated employees while in possession of unpublished price sensitiveinformation in relation to the Company and during the periodwhen the trading window is closed.
+In terms of the provisions of the Securities and Exchange Board of India (Prohibitionof Insider Trading) Regulations 2015 as amended (PIT Regulations) the Company hasadopted a Code of Internal Procedures and Conduct for Regulating Monitoring and Reportingof Trading by Insiders with a view to regulate trading in securities by the Directors andcertain designated employees of the Company.
+The Code requires pre-clearance for dealingin the Company's shares and prohibits the purchase or sale of Company shares by theDirectors and designated employees while in possession of unpublished price sensitiveinformation in relation to the Company and during the period when the Trading Window isclosed.
 The Board is responsible for implementation of the Code.

 The said code is available on the website of the Company and can be accessed at thefollowing link. http://vrlgroup.in/vrl_investor_desk.aspx?display=policies